-- Log-in to the UCD Access Employee Portal using campus username and password - Go to the CU Resources tab at the top of the page, if not your default home page - Click on "Request Leave/Record Time" on the My Leave tile business day of the following month.
+- Log-in to the UCD Access Employee Portal using campus username and password - st Go to the CU Resources tab at the top of the page, if not your default home page

+Click on "Request Leave/Record Time" on the My Leave tile

 Contact sehdhr@ucdenver.edu for assistance with the leave reporting system.
-Please submit your monthly timesheet as soon as possible after the last day of the month, but no later than the 5th
+Please submit your monthly timesheet as soon as possible after the last day of the month, but no later than the 5th business day of the following month.